zmadscientist/OjitoDiscoveries/README.md

     <img src="images/Burro_PossibleSkullPiece.png" title="3D Burro - Possible skull fragment" width="300">
 </a>

-Here is a video of us looking over this landslid fossil before it eventually broke along one of the cracks
+Here is a video of us looking over this land-slid fossil before it eventually broke along one of the cracks.

 **Click the image below to watch 16 seconds of video**
 <a href="https://youtu.be/SeeK2oSihXQ">